 It can be hard for GPs to decide who might have cancer and who might have a more minor condition.

-Your GP should consider referring you to a specialist if you:
+Your GP should offer you an appointment to see a cancer specialist within 2 weeks if you are:

-- are aged 30 or over and have an unexplained lump in your armpit (axilla)
+- 30 or over and have a lump in your breast that isn't caused by anything else

 Symptoms that are unlikely to be cancer